-The U.S. Army Corps of Engineers (USACE) Vicksburg District announces that Arkabutla Lake will host youth waterfowl hunts on Jan.
+VICKSBURG, Miss. – The US Army Corps of Engineers (USACE) Vicksburg District announces that Arkabutla Lake will host youth waterfowl hunts on Jan.
 28 and Feb.
-4, 2023.
+4, 2024.

-The hunts will be held in partnership with the Mississippi Department of Wildlife, Fisheries, and Parks in a management area near Arkabutla Lake Dam.
+The hunt is held in cooperation with the Mississippi Department of Wildlife, Fisheries, and Parks in a management area near Arkabutla Lake Dam.
 A total of 12 hunters, six per hunt, will be randomly selected from all applications received.
-Applications must be submitted and received by 3 p.m. on Jan.
-6, 2023.
+Applications must be submitted and received by 3:00 p.m. on Jan.
+5th, 2024.

 These hunts will be open to youth 10 to 15 years of age.
-All youth hunters must be accompanied by an adult 21 years of age or older.
-All participants will be responsible for meeting age-appropriate State and Federal waterfowl hunting regulations.
+All youth hunters must be accompanied by an adult 21 years of age or older and all participants will be responsible for meeting all age-appropriate State and Federal waterfowl hunting regulations.

-Applications may be obtained either at the Arkabutla Lake Field Office, or printed from the Arkabutla Lake website at https://www.mvk.usace.army.mil/Missions/Recreation/Arkabutla-Lake/ and returned to, or mailed to the Arkabutla Lake Field Office at: 3905 Arkabutla Dam Rd.
+Applications may be obtained either at the Arkabutla Lake Field Office, or printed from the Arkabutla Lake web page https://www.mvk.usace.army.mil/Missions/Recreation/Arkabutla-Lake/ and returned to, or mailed to the Arkabutla Lake Field Office at: 3905 Arkabutla Dam Rd.
 Coldwater, MS 38618.
-Applicants may also email their applications to Ranger Rob Hoff.
-Please use the contact number listed to obtain email information and address as needed.
+Applicants may also e-mail their applications to Ranger Rob Hoff.
+For email information or questions about the application or hunt please call (662) 292-1992.

 * Selected applicants will be notified of their appropriate time and hunting date *

 * Any missing or false information will result in a rejection of the application. *

 * All state and federal waterfowl regulations will be enforced. *

 The youth waterfowl hunts serve as an opportunity for experienced waterfowl hunters to teach younger generations of hunters the proper techniques and ethics of the sport.